Kids and Family in Houston

 Despite being the fourth-largest city in the country, Houston offers expat parents many of the perks of a smaller, suburban community.

-Housing and living costs are below the national average, and even families with a single breadwinner can often afford a more spacious home and better quality of life than they're used to.
+Housing and living costs are below the national average.
+Even families with a single breadwinner can often afford a more spacious home and better quality of life than they're used to.

 Furthermore, traffic can be treacherous in this ever-expanding metropolis.
-Parents will want to choose an area with easy-to-reach amenities that is close to work and school.
+Parents will want to choose an area with easy-to-reach amenities that's close to work and school.

 Parents can also take comfort in the exemplary standards of healthcare in Houston.
 The Texas Medical Center (TMC) contains multiple nationally ranking institutions, and the Texas Children’s Hospital is internationally renowned.
 The city's medical professionals are top-notch and expats only have to ensure they find appropriate health insurance to cover what can be high fees.